johlju/dsccommunity.org/content/blog/DSC-module-automated-documentation.md

 This early iteration went under the the name "auto-documentation".

-## The new automated documentation
+## The new automated user documentation

 When the DSC Community moved to a new CI/CD pipeline there was a need for the maintainer, contributor, and user experience to be even better for those